5 Things You Need To Know About Marketing Automation

 Now, the advantages of B2B-marketing are available for B2C companies as well.
 Through improved relevance for target customers their involvement and attention will increase.3 This has significant effects on key performance indicators (KPI) such as conversion rates, retention rates as well as up-selling and cross-selling.3 Marketing automation complements fields such as CRM and e-mail marketing by offering huge possibilities to analyze data and customize offers for users previously completely unknown to companies.5 This is done through utilization of data from multiple sources to present corporate communication in real time, at several points of contact with the consumer simultaneously.4

-The awkward ways in which marketing automation sometimes is used does not align well with the ideas of the empowered consumers, which the Internet revolution and rise of social media has sparked.6 This revolution did not have any marketing interests in mind when Facebook, Youtube and eBay came to life.
+Marketing Aut>Marketing Automation Techniques Finessed ways in which marketing automation sometimes is used does not align well with the ideas of the empowered consumers, which the Internet revolution and rise of social media has sparked.6 This revolution did not have any marketing interests in mind when Facebook, Youtube and eBay came to life.
 Rather was (and still is) the power in the hands of the people.6 It is a fine line to walk for companies, between being the topic of discussion in social media environments and when consumers become skeptical of corporate messages.7 The interactive nature of our social media landscape is highly incompatible with the old school style of direct marketing.7 Which is why companies that try to infiltrate social media today need to be more personal and consumer-oriented than ever.

 No wonder that terms such as content marketing and inbound marketing are fashionable, which both suggest that marketing activities should focus on producing content that attracts the consumers – rather than exposing defenseless consumer to uninteresting and irrelevant advertising.8 Many companies, which use marketing automation, have a long way to go from this perspective.
 When using marketing automation, make sure to engage the consumer rather than return to the pre-internet style of forcing advertisement down the throats of your targeted consumers.

-Although marketing automation is a somewhat liquid concept and every software suppliers have their own variations –has marketing automation nevertheless introduced a significant change in behavior and perception of online marketing for marketers, salesmen and management.
+The 5 Things Yo>The 5 Things You Need to Knowrong>marketing automation is a somewhat liquid concept and every software suppliers have their own variations –has marketing automation nevertheless introduced a significant change in behavior and perception of online marketing for marketers, salesmen and management.

 These are, according to me, some of the most important things to know when you consider or start working with marketing automation: